Welcome, Guest. Please login or register.

 Who does what in AMP?

-We have divided the work in two main streams, which are: Data Processing (under the supervision of Crown and Curt Cool) and Website Architecture (taken care by Monty and Asle).
+We have divided the work in two main streams, which are: Data Processing (under the supervision of Crown, Curt Cool and Asle) and Website Architecture (taken care by Monty and Asle).
 Some other people are also assisting us, their names can be found in the credits page.

 Do you make money with AMP?